sanjuthomas/aws-solution-architect-guide/iam/IAM - Identity and Access Management.md

-Human - Principal use user name and password or access key to login once the user name and password is accepted, the user would become authenticated identity We can have only 5000 (5K) in an account
+Human - Principal use user name and password or access key to login once the user name and password is accepted, the user would become authenticated identity We can have only 5000 users (5K) in an account
 A user can be a member of maximum 10 groups

 ### Group

 A collection of users.
-No principal or credential - there is non concept of a group logging into the system
+No principal or credential - there is no concept of a group logging into the system

 ### Role

 A user, application, or aws product/service like Lambda can assume a role temporarily.
-Support staff wanted an elevated access to do something during crisis.
+Support staff wanted an elevated access to do something during a crisis.
 (Break Glass)
 >5000 user scenario
 Corporate Directory based authentication.
 Federated/LDAP/Active Directory